 The three tasks for this landform project include identifying landforms, solving math problems, and reading passages to place in chronological order.

 The STEM Challenge is to build a model of landforms.
 More about this challenge is included below!

 There is some prep involved in setting up the escape room and STEM Challenge but is well worth your time.
 Also, the pieces that are needed for the escape can be laminated, saved, and used again in the future!

 In the Escape the Volcano Escape Room students use a map grid to find a volcanic beach, solve math problems, and put together a puzzle.
-The focus with this escape is the islands of Hawaii.
+The focus of this escape is the islands of Hawaii.

 The STEM Challenge included in this landform project is to build a model of a volcano.
 More about this challenge is included below!